NodeSchoolCLE/presentations/README.md

-# presentations
+# Presentations
-Presentations created for NodeSchool Cleveland meetups
+This repository contains presentations created for NodeSchool Cleveland meetups.